FAQs – Paramedic Program

 What are the different Phases of the program?

 Phase 1 – didactic phase – includes all lecture and lab skills training.
-The didactic phase lasts approximately 8 months.
-During this phase class will meet two days per week.
 There will be mandatory training that will be necessary to complete on a few weekends throughout this phase.
 Cognitive and psychomotor learning occurs during this phase with the use of lectures, presentations, case studies and lab skill training.
 Students are required to read all lecture material before the day of class.
 The goal of this phase is to prepare the student with critical thinking abilities to apply their knowledge to real life patients.
 Students must pass Phase 1 to progress to Phase 2.

 Phase 2 – clinical experience phase – includes hospital clinical rotations so the student will have the ability to perform skills in clinical areas such as the emergency department, ICU, burn unit, operating room, and ambulance.
-The clinical experience phase will last approximately 4 months and the student will be co-enrolled while in Phase 1.
 Students will have the opportunity to perform skills with designated preceptors under the supervision of affiliated hospital staff such as paramedics, nurses and physicians.
-Students will be able to begin Phase 2 after successful completion of ACLS / Semester 1 of Phase 1.
-Complete details will be provided on the syllabus.
 Students must pass Phase 2 to progress to Phase 3.

 Phase 3 – field internship / Capstone phase – includes performing a full scope of practice on an Advanced Life Support unit while under the direct supervision Paramedic preceptors.
-Capstone will last 1-2 months.
 During this phase students will be responsible for demonstrating their knowledge.
 This capstone experience will occur on an ALS unit which will require the student to perform competently as a Paramedic.

 Students will be required to pass an online CBT test during Phase 3 to be course completed.